OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 You also need to deregister polling tentacles from the source server.
 The [deregister-from](https://octopus.com/docs/octopus-rest-api/tentacle.exe-command-line/deregister-from) command is used to deregister a tentacle from a server.

-A polling tentacle can be configured against both the source and destination servers when performing an incremental or continual migration, and deregistered from the source server with the migration is complete.
+A polling tentacle can be configured against both the source and destination servers when performing an incremental or continual migration, and deregistered from the source server when the migration is complete.

 ### Reconfigure listening tentacles